hsivonen/encoding_rs/README.md

 ### 0.8.13

-* Made the UTF-8 to UTF-16 compare the number of code units written with the length of the right slice (the output slice) to fix a panic introduced in 0.8.11.
+* Made the UTF-8 to UTF-16 decoder compare the number of code units written with the length of the right slice (the output slice) to fix a panic introduced in 0.8.11.

 ### 0.8.12